Col du Soulor via Col de Spandelles

 This side of the Soulor may not be as popular as the side from Arrens Marsous, but it is simply spectacular.
 Right from the get-go you will find yourself climbing with the most stunning of mountain vistas for company.
 As you near the top of the climb the road to Aubisque and the Cirque du Litour comes into view.
 A magic reward for all the effort you have put in to get this far.
 As with a lot of the Pyrenean climbs, you can also expect to see herds of sheep or cows along the route as well as donkeys and horses as you reach the summit.
 This is all part of the experience of riding in this part of the Pyrenees.

-A herd of sheep at the summit of the Col du Soulor
+A donkey at the top of Col du Soulor posing with bikes

 Food and water